frawau/aiotuya/README.md

 ## Other Devices

 Other devices can be added, but I do not have the information needed to add them.

+## Devices caveat

+aiotuya keeps a connection to the device, and send a heartbeat status request every timout secs (10 secs by default).
+This allows it to receive real time status messages upon changes in the device status (e.g. button pressed on a switch).
+The downside is that Tuya devices seem to only accept one such a connection, an so aiotuya has exclusive control of the device via LAN.
+Fortunately, the devices stop broacasting their presence when they have a network connection, so other application should not be able to find them.
+I have not tried to see if the cloud API was still working in that case.

 # How to use aiotuya